JasperLorelai/Charon/README.md

 ### IMPORTANT

-The main branch is exclusively for MagicSpells 4.0 beta (through beta 6).

-**This project has been discontinued** from that point on due to MagicSpells API improvements.
+The main branch is exclusively for MagicSpells 4.0 beta (through beta 6). **This project has been discontinued** from that point on due to MagicSpells API improvements.
+However, you can check out [this resource](https://gist.github.com/JasperLorelai/94365a36e503c8c41a6fe80f5729a62a) instead.

 ### Description